In your affiliate LemonSqueezy account, copy your affiliate link directly in the YouTube description, comments or on another platform like X.

 Stop guessing.

 Have you ever posted a video, got a bad CTR, and then frantically changed the thumbnail?
 That's because you haven't seen what he actually looks like in the feed.
 Our Live Preview gives you a superpower: A look into the future.
 Submit your idea directly to the YouTube page before you record a single second of video.
-If your thumbnail doesn't win this test, it won't win when you post it either.
-Don't post until you see your video dominating the screen next to your competition.
+If your thumbnail doesn't win this test, it won't win when you upload it either.
+Don't upload until you see your video dominating the screen next to your competition.

 On smaller screens, text gets tiny, elements blur, and your video disappears in the feed.
 With the Mobile Scroll Simulator, you can check if your thumbnail actually survives the scroll, grabs attention and gets a click.